 In addition, you don’t have to pay extra to purchase a vaporizer from a brand such as Apollo Vapes or Da Vinci.
 CBD oil bottles come with droppers, making it easier to calculate your intake.
 While some CBD vape liquid sellers suggest that each puff contains X amount of the cannabinoid, not every brand offers this information.

 Finally, premium-grade CBD oil is almost certainly a healthier option than vape liquid.
 It should contain little more than hemp extract, a carrier oil, and perhaps natural flavoring.
 Meanwhile, vape juice contains thinning agents such as VG and PG.

 While thinning agents are relatively safe to ingest, it is a different story when heated.
 A study published in the Journal of Alternative Complementary Medicine in 2017 revealed some concerning findings.

 The researchers discovered that when PEG-400 was heated to 446 degrees Fahrenheit (230 degrees Celsius), it produced formaldehyde and acetaldehyde; both are classified as carcinogenic substances.
 PG also produced a significantly higher level of formaldehyde than VG and MCT.

 “Can I Vape CBD Oil?”

-CBD liquids, on the other hand (aka e-liquids, vape juices, etc.) are specifically made to be vaporized and inhaled as steam.
-So no, you shouldn’t vape CBD oil – what you need is a vape-specific CBD liquid.
+On the other hand, CBD liquids are specifically made to be vaporized and inhaled as steam.
+So no, you shouldn’t vape CBD oil.
+What you need is a vape-specific CBD liquid.